bytefish/facerec/README.markdown

 ## Overview ##

-This project implements a face recognition framework for Python with:
+This project implements a face recognition framework for Python and GNU Octave / MATLAB with:

 * Preprocessing
     * Histogram Equalization